svt/homebrew-avtools/README.md

 - The Formulas FFmpeg-encore, x264-encore, x264-encore is built on Brew formulas, released under the same BSD-2 License, but also Copyright 2009-present, Homebrew contributors besides SVT.

-- However, Note that the binaries the Formulas will *build* is released under various other licenses, see the different projects homepages and the license metadata in the Formula for some guidance for making an informed decision if you intend to share any built binaries further.
+- However, Note that the binaries the Formulas will *build* is released under various other licenses, see the different projects homepages and the license metadata in the Formula for some guidance for making an informed decision if you intend to share any built binaries further, if you add things.

+The Docker Image avtools-debian image is built on the [OSADL](https://www.osadl.org/OSADL-Docker-Base-Image.osadl-docker-base-image.0.html ) Debian image, wich contains license information and source code, see information.

+- The FFmpeg binary compiled in avtools-ubuntu is enabling gpl and using third party libraries:
+  - 264, 265 GPL (TODO).

 ----